elibroftw/blog.elijahlopez.ca/content/posts/university/bu-423-options-futures-swaps.md

 - Difference between spot and futures
 - Arises because uncertainty about basis when hedge is closed out
+- An improvement (increases) in the basis benefits the short position

 ### Long Hedge for Purchase of an Asset